Dry age-related macular degeneration

-MACULAR DEGENERATION refers to a retinal disorder which causes an alteration, reducing the functionality of the central area of the retina (the macula) leading to loss of central vision.
-It is most commonly associated with ageing of the eye: the macula, containing numerous light receptors, changes until it loses its characteristics.
-The incidence of AMD is rare before aged 55 years, but increases, especially after 75 years.
-The more severe form of the disease, known as “wet”, is less frequent and develops faster but is currently the only one considered treatable.
+Macular degeneration refers to a retinal disorder which causes alterations and reduced functionality of the central area of the retina (the macula) leading to the loss of central vision.
+Macular degeneration is most commonly associated with aging of the eye: the macula, containing numerous light receptors, eventually loses its characteristics.
+The incidence of age-related macular degeneration (AMD) is rare before the age of 55, but increases after the age of 75.
+The more severe form of the disease, known as wet AMD, is less frequent and develops faster but is currently the only form considered treatable.

-Initial symptoms are distorted images in the central area of the visual field, difficulty reading and carrying out close-up activities, which require looking at small details, loss of colour brilliance.
+Initial macular degeneration symptoms are distorted images in the central area of the visual field, difficulty reading and carrying out close-up activities, which require looking at small details, and loss of color brilliance.

-- protecting from ultraviolet rays which can damage the macula;
+- protect eyes from ultraviolet rays that can damage the macula;

-- a correct diet with an intake of natural antioxidant and anti-inflammatory substances
+- a diet rich in natural antioxidants and anti-inflammatory compounds